gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.8/index.md

 ## webpack caching

 In the [previous 3.7 release](/docs/reference/release-notes/v3.7) we started a gradual rollout of webpack 5 built-in persistent caching.
 It allows webpack to reuse results of previous compilations and significantly speed up compilation steps.
-With Gatsby v3.8 it's not enabled for everyone.
+With Gatsby v3.8 it's now enabled for everyone.

 ## Notable bugfixes & improvements